resource-watch/sql-compatibility-test/README.md

 * Install [node](https://nodejs.org/en/)
 * Clone this repository
 * To install the project dependencies run: `npm install`
-* To run test script, execute the following command on the root of the project: `node index.js`
+* To run the main test script, execute the following command on the root of the project: `node main`
+* To run the test script for geospatial queries, execute the following command on the root of the project: `node geo`

 ## How to extend the script?

-### queries.js
+### Extending queries

-In the `queries.js` file, there's a list of the different SQL queries that are used to run the test.
+In the `queries` directory, there are two files with a list of the different SQL queries that are used to run the tests.
 You can modify the existing queries or add new ones.

-The script will generate **one table row** per each query in the `queries.js` file.
+The script will generate **one table row** per each query in the queries files.

-### connectorTypes.js
+### Extending connectors

-In the `connectorTypes.js` file, there's a list of the connector types against which the test script will be run.
+In the `connectors` directory, there are two files with a list of the connector types against which the test script will be ran.
 Use it to modify the connector type or dataset you want to test.

-The script will generate **one table** per each connector type in the `connectorTypes.js` file.
+The script will generate **one table** per each connector type in the connector files.